 A strong core is essential for good balance.
-While you’re mastering those seated balance exercises, add these 5 core exercises to the mix.
+Before you start standing exercises, strengthen your midline with these 5 core exercises for stroke recovery to the mix.

-Or if you’re feeling adventurous, check out these 5 tai chi exercises.
+Or if you’re feeling adventurous, check out these 5 tai chi exercises for stroke recovery.
 They help improve balance and decrease stress – and they’re made specifically for stroke recovery!

-Once you can perform those seated balance exercises with ease, move on to our more challenging balance exercises.
-Honestly, they aren’t too tough – until you incorporate the options that make each exercise more difficult.
-(You’re welcome.)
+Once you’re feeling good, you can progress to our more challenging balance exercises for stroke recovery.
+They aren’t too tough… until you incorporate all the options that make each exercise more difficult. 🙂

 Reclaiming Balance with Yoga – No Flexibility Required